jsinger67/parol/docs/Tutorial.md

 # Tutorial

 > This tutorial is still under construction!
+>
+> If you find any inconsistencies or bugs, if you have questions or suggestions feel free to create an issue against it or contribute to our [discussions](https://github.com/jsinger67/parol/discussions).
+>
+> The old tutorial is moved to [TutorialOld.md](./TutorialOld.md).
+It is still useful and explains the approaches that are now superseded by the new auto-generation related ones.

 This tutorial will help new users to get quickly familiar with the tool `parol`.
 To get something useful we need a goal that is not too complicated but covers the most steps to be